Carnap/Carnap-Documentation/doc/dashboard.md

 Once documents are uploaded, they can also be assigned to students as problem sets, using the [Assign Uploaded Documents](#assign-uploaded-documents) tab.

 When you create a document, you'll be able to select a "Sharing Scope".
 There are four options: Public, Private, Instructors-Only, and Link-Only.
 The sharing scope affects whether your document can be accessed via the list of shared document that be found at [carnap.io/shared](/shared).
-Public documents are listed, Instructor-Only documents are listed, but only for instructors, and Private and Link-Only documents are unlisted.
-You can still share a link-only document by sharing (via email or some other medium) the link to the document that appears in your document listing.
+Public documents are listed and available to anyone, Instructor-Only documents are only listed and available to instructors, and Private documents are unlisted and only available to you, Link-Only documents are unlisted but available (via link) to anyone.
 The tags you assign to a document are also used to help organize the document in the shared documents list.

+You can share the the link to the document that appears in your document listing, e.g., via email or your LMS.
+However, only Public and Link-Only documents will be accessible via this link to your students.
+Also, you should not use this link to share assignments or tests with your students.
+Instead, share the link to the [assignment in the course card](#the-course-card).

-The sharing scope doesn't affect whether you can assign the document to students, or whether students can view assignments associated with the document.
+The sharing scope doesn't affect whether you can assign the document to students.
+When a document is assigned to your class, students can access the assignment associated with the document, regardless of the sharing scope you set when you uploaded it.
+Note that documents you plan to assign with access controls (e.g., passwords or a time limit) should have their sharing scope set to Instructor-Only or Private, since otherwise they can be viewed without restrictions.

 Again, to edit the attributes of an uploaded document, click the gear icon <span style="font-family:FontAwesome">&#xf013;</span>.
 You can